HDeDeDe/HealthComponentAPI/README.md

 And that's it.
 All you have to do is reference the section below and use it as if it were RecalculateStatsAPI.

 ### How it works
-There are 3 Events you can subscribe to, `HDeMods.HealthComponentAPI.GetHealthStats`, `HDeMods.HealthComponentAPI.GetHealStats` and `HDeMods.HealthComponentAPI.GetTakeDamageStats`.
+There are 5 Events you can subscribe to, `HDeMods.HealthComponentAPI.GetHealthStats`, `HDeMods.HealthComponentAPI.GetHealStats`, `HDeMods.HealthComponentAPI.GetTakeDamageStats`, `HDeMods.HealthComponentAPI.OnTakeDamageProcess` and `HDeMods.HealthComponentAPI.OnHealServerProcess`.

 `GetHealthStats` fires every fixed update on the server and provides the following values to change:
 - Final Regen: Regen value after all regen related calculations but before it's applied as healing.